heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 ### Contribution workflow

-{Provide an overview of your project's workflow to collaborate and contribute.}
+{Provide an overview of your project's workflow to collaborate and contribute.
+The sections below help you provide granularity.}

 #### Forking and cloning